 Manna From Heaven Meaning

-The idiomatic phrase “manna from heaven” means an unexpected surprise or gift that comes when it is needed or wanted the most.
+The common idiom “manna from heaven” means an unexpected surprise or gift that comes when it is needed or wanted the most.

 Origin of this idiomatic expression